12 Female Entrepreneurs You Should Know

-As we observe International Women’s Day and celebrate Women’s History Month, here is a look at some game-changing female entrepreneurs and the impact they've made on the business world.
+Activist Marian Wright Edelman famously said, “You can’t be what you can’t see.”As we celebrate Women’s History Month, here is a look at some game-changing female entrepreneurs and the impact they've made on the business world.

 The domestic diva built an empire on decorating and home entertaining.
 The former model and stockbroker is the founder of Martha Stewart Living Omnimedia, which encompasses her bestselling books, magazine and television series.
-She also oversees the 6-year-old American Made Awards, which seeks to highlight the best small business based in the U.S. that embody a DIY ethos.
+She also oversees the 6-year-old American Made Awards, which seeks to highlight the best small businesses based in the U.S. that embody a DIY ethos.